-- A locally created workforce system staff certification program will be offered virtually through Zoom technology to interagency staff across the region.
+• A locally created workforce system staff certification program will be offered virtually through Zoom technology to interagency staff across the region.
 This program will focus on system knowledge, tools and resources to help customers, laws and regulations impacting programs, and customer service innovation.
-It will include pre- and post-tests, certificates of completion, and a customer experience improvement capstone project that is presented to system leaders. - Project management training will be offered to create a common language and tools for vetting and working on system integration projects.
-This will ensure projects include measurable and attainable goals, timelines, clear roles, and effective communication. - Customer satisfaction measurement will be collected through surveys offered through multiple approaches at all locations and online.
-Results will be reviewed and shared with supervisory level staff monthly. - Partner input and satisfaction will be systematically gathered through online survey software as a standard follow-up to all convening, presentations, training, and partnership activities. - At least one learning opportunity will be available in all areas monthly.
-Preference will be given to promoting partner-led opportunities. - Learning opportunities will be aligned to system-level agendas, such as workforce development month, career awareness month, national disability awareness month, and apprenticeship week - Training topics will encompass labor market, job demand, industry sectors; unconscious bias, accessibility, and accommodations; quality principles of excellence including us/we, 5/10 rule, hand over; technology skills & approaches to customer services; best practices in universal intake and concurrent and sequential enrollment. - Projects to improve the customer experience will utilize LEAN six sigma methods and Human-Centered Design based on consensus of partners on focus along with willingness and commitment to participate.
+It will include pre- and post-tests, certificates of completion, and a customer experience improvement capstone project that is presented to system leaders.

+• Project management training will be offered to create a common language and tools for vetting and working on system integration projects.
+This will ensure projects include measurable and attainable goals, timelines, clear roles, and effective communication.

+• Customer satisfaction measurement will be collected through surveys offered through multiple approaches at all locations and online.
+Results will be reviewed and shared with supervisory level staff monthly.

+• Partner input and satisfaction will be systematically gathered through online survey software as a standard follow-up to all convening, presentations, training, and partnership activities.

+• At least one learning opportunity will be available in all areas monthly.
+Preference will be given to promoting partner-led opportunities.

+• Learning opportunities will be aligned to system-level agendas, such as workforce development month, career awareness month, national disability awareness month, and apprenticeship week.

+• Training topics will encompass labor market, job demand, industry sectors; unconscious bias, accessibility, and accommodations; quality principles of excellence including us/we, 5/10 rule, hand over; technology skills & approaches to customer services; best practices in universal intake and concurrent and sequential enrollment.

+• Projects to improve the customer experience will utilize LEAN six sigma methods and Human-Centered Design based on consensus of partners on focus along with willingness and commitment to participate.

+8. Describe the strategies and services that will be used in the planning region to strengthen linkages between the one-stop delivery system and unemployment insurance programs.